10 Get to Know Your Students Activities That Actually Work

 Gallery Questions "Museum" Walkabout

 You will post questions around the room just like a museum.
-You will need 5-10 large Post-it Super Sticky Easel Pad posters.
-I love using these and their on SALE now!!

 You will write a question on each poster at the top.
 The rest of the page can be a multiple choice answer or a survey line (Disagree-Agree variation) or number line rating.
 The questions should be student opinion based.
 I like to use questions that will help with my teaching for each class.
 I find that this is a great way to visually see what types of lessons my students prefer, what type of work they like to do, and other useful information.
 I also like to change up the color of stickers for each different class period so it is visually easy to see the different class responses.